Skip to content

 We also recognise that our member organisations’ ability to choose how they provide services is profoundly affected by the priorities and agendas set by commissioners.
 As a membership body we provide support (within the limits of our knowledge) on any aspect of this as part of our support to member organisations.

-All survivors of sexual violence deserve to be treated with dignity and have the right to access specialist trauma-informed services
+We believe that all survivors of sexual violence deserve to be treated with dignity and have the right to access specialist, trauma-informed services.